-2022 2021
+2023 2022

-(In n (In millions)
+(In m nillions)

-Audit Fees \$6.5 \$5.9
+Audit Fees \$6.8 \$6.5

-Audit-Related Fees 0.2 0.3
+Audit-Related Fees 1.0 0.2

-Tax Fees - -
+Tax Fees

 All Other Fees

-Total \$6.7 \$6.2
+Total \$7.8 \$6.7

 Audit fees include fees for the annual audit, reviews of the Company's Quarterly Reports on Form 10-Q, work performed to support the Company's debt issuances, accounting consultations, and separate subsidiary audits required by statute or regulation.
-Audit-related fees include assessment services related to the data collection for externally reported ESG information and services related to the implementation of the Company's new enterprise resource planning and human capital management system.
+Audit-related fees include attest services related to financial reporting that are not required by statute or regulations.

 The Audit Committee has adopted procedures for the approval of Ernst & Young LLP's services and related fees.
 At the beginning of each year, all audit and audit-related services, tax fees and other fees for the upcoming audit are provided to the Audit Committee for approval.
 The services are grouped into significant categories and provided to the Audit Committee in the format shown above.
 All projects that have the potential to exceed \$100,000 are separately identified and reported to the Committee for approval.
-The Audit Committee Chairman has the authority to approve additional services, not previously approved, between Committee meetings.
-Any additional services approved by the Audit Committee Chairman between Committee is updated on the status of all services and related fees at every regular meeting.
-In 2022 and 2021, the Audit Committee or Audit Committee Chairman pre-approved all audit and audit-related services performed by Ernst & Young LLP.
+The Audit Committee Chair has the authority to approve additional services, not previously approved, between Committee meetings.
+Any additional services approved by the Audit Committee Chair between Committee meetings are reported to the full Audit Committee at the next regularly scheduled meeting.
+The Audit Committee is updated on the status of all services and related fees at every regular meeting.
+In 2023 and 2022, the Audit Committee or Audit Committee Chair pre-approved all audit and audit-related services performed by Ernst & Young LLP.
 As set forth in the Audit Committee Report, the Audit Committee has considered whether the provision of these audit-related services is compatible with maintaining auditor independence and has determined that it is.